donomii/throff/README.md

 - Summary   A summary of the process' execution, e.g. time, exit code, etc

+#### SUBSHELL [ command line ] -> output

+Runs **command line** in the default shell, and returns the output.

+This command works on Mac, Linux and windows, but you get whatever shell is installed, so your commands will not be cross platform.

+#### CMDSTDOUTSTDERR [ executable arg1 arg2 arg3 ...  ] -> Output

+Starts a subprocess and waits for it to finish, then returns all the programs output as a string.
+Output from STDOUT and STDERR will be mixed together in the same way it would be printed to a screen.

+**executable** must be the full path to a program.
+The rest of the array will be used as program arguments

+##### Returns

+- Output All the program output

+#### OS -> name

+OS returns the name of the operating system that throff was compiled for.

+#### MAP function array -> array

+FIXME

+#### FOLD function start array -> a value

+Fold works like map, it applies a function to every element of the array.
+But instead of building a new array, FOLD passes the result of your function to the next call of **function**

+FIXME moar

+#### FOLDTREE

+As for fold, but works on any data structure.
+It recursively visits every element of every subtree until it has called **function** on every element in the tree.

+#### TREEWALK

+Calls **function** on every leaf of the tree in turn

 ### NAMESPACES and SCOPES

 Namespaces and scopes are still a bit wobbly in Throff, but are at the point where they function well enough to be called 'feature complete'.